ffrgb/meshviewer/README.md

 # Configure

-Copy `config.json.example` to `build/config.json` and change it to match your community.
+Change `config.json`to match your community.

 ## Customize style